 by Ashley Cumming

-Ashley Cumming hails from Cambridge, Ontario and is featured as a soloist, orchestral, and chamber musician worldwide including principal horn with the Aradia Ensemble in Italy and Columbus Indiana Philharmonic, and section horn with the UANL Symphony Orchestra in Mexico, Indianapolis Symphony Orchestra, Danville Symphony Orchestra in Illinois, and Orchestre de la Francophonie in Quebec.
-Touring the United States with Spark Brass, Ashley performs concerts and educational programs with the acclaimed quintet.
-Maintaining a busy teaching schedule, Ashley is the horn instructor at Marian University while teaching privately throughout Indiana.
-Ashley holds a Doctorate of Music from Indiana University.
-For more information, please visit www.ashleycumming.com.
+Dr. Ashley Cumming hails from Cambridge, Ontario.
+She is featured as a soloist, orchestral and chamber musician worldwide, including principal horn with the COSI Opera Orchestra in Italy and Columbus Indiana Philharmonic and freelance horn with the Indianapolis Symphony Orchestra, UANL Symphony Orchestra in Mexico and Orchestre de la Francophonie in Quebec.
+Her quintet Spark Brass recently released their first album and they perform throughout the USA.
+Ashley also teaches at Marian University, University of Indianapolis and Indiana University-Purdue University of Indianapolis.
+She holds a Doctorate of Music from Indiana University.
+For more information, please see www.ashleycumming.com.